Wendy Williams’ Guardianship Explained by a Probate Lawyer

 Could Wendy Williams Have Taken Precautions to Avoid Being Placed Under Guardianship?

-Technically, Wendy Williams was taking precautions when she granted her son power of attorney, as previously mentioned; however, there are additional safeguards that can be put in place to potentially avoid the need for a guardianship/conservatorship.
-For example, if the allegedly incompetent person has placed their assets in trust and designated a successor trustee to manage the trust assets in the event of their incapacity, a guardianship/conservatorship may be able to be avoided.
+For example, if the allegedly incompetent person has placed their assets in trust and designated a successor trustee to manage the trust assets in the event of their incapacity, a guardianship/conservatorship could potentially be avoided.
 Something else Williams could have done was to designate someone via her estate planning documents to act as her guardian in the event of her incapacitation.
 This way, even if she did have to cede control of her finances to a guardian, it would be to a guardian of her choice.

 Wendy Williams/Wells Fargo Update: Will Williams Regain Control of Her Finances?

-There are currently no updates on the status of Wendy Williams and Wells Fargo’s legal battle, and as of August, the Wendy Williams financial guardianship was still ongoing.
 Wells Fargo has been taking a back seat in Wendy Williams’ guardianship since the court appointed a financial guardian, who is now the one in charge of overseeing her finances.
 This means that Wells Fargo now only carries out financial transactions for Williams if it is directed to do so by her court-appointed guardian, who may or may not have to discuss financial decisions with Williams prior to making them.

-New York does allow guardianships to be contested by an opposing party filing a cross-petition; the party could be anyone from the subject of the proposed guardianship themselves to one of their family members or friends who is not in agreement with the proposed choice of guardian.
 Because it is unclear what has transpired thus far in the Wendy Williams guardianship matter due to the secrecy in which the case is shrouded, it is difficult to know what Williams’ options are in disputing the arrangement.
 Chances are that she has already contested the guardianship with help from her lawyer, but she was unsuccessful in convincing the court that she has the capacity to manage her own finances.

 How Is Wendy Williams’ Health?

-Williams has been public about suffering from serious medical issues, such as the immune system disorder Graves’ disease, Covid-19, and addiction.
+Williams has been public about suffering from serious medical issues, such as the immune system disorder Graves’ disease, Covid-19 and addiction.
 In 2019, she also revealed on her talk show that she had been residing in a sober home since her 21-year marriage dissolved due to her husband’s infidelity and the child she had out of wedlock.
 It’s possible one or more of these medical issues could have served as a reason for guardianship.

-While it is impossible to know how Wendy Williams’ guardianship case will play out without having access to the court documents, it is safe to assume those close to her, as well as her fans, will continue to fight to help Williams regain control of her hard-earned assets (in the same way people did for Britney Spears).
+While it is impossible to know how Wendy Williams’ guardianship case will play out without having access to the court documents, it is safe to assume those close to her, as well as her fans, will continue to fight to help Williams regain control of her hard-earned assets (in the same way fans did for Britney Spears).

 Can a Bank Freeze My Accounts?

-Wendy Williams’ guardianship woes can make anyone fearful about the safety of their bank accounts.
+Wendy Williams’ guardianship woes can make anyone fearful about the safety of their own bank accounts.
 In Williams’ case, Wells Fargo had a clause within the agreements she signed that enabled them to pause or reject instructions for a proposed transaction if exploitation, dementia or undue influence was suspected.
 A good way to ensure your account cannot be wrongfully frozen is to carefully inspect all the agreements you sign with a bank, or better, have an experienced attorney inspect them.

 If you learn that your bank account is frozen, be sure to hire an attorney as soon as possible to protect your financial interests and help you regain control of your finances (if doing so is possible under the circumstances).